Bullying drove 13-year-old Rosalie Avila to kill herself, parents say

 "One of the notes said, 'Sorry, Mom and Dad,' and then there was another note that said, 'Sorry, Mom, that you're going to find me like this," he told NBC News.
 "I had no clue that suicide was even close to her mind."

-Avila spoke to NBC News by phone from the hospital, where Rosalie — who was declared brain-dead last Friday — is still being kept on life-support until Monday evening so her organs can be donated.
+Avila spoke to NBC News by phone from the hospital, where Rosalie — who was declared brain-dead last Friday — was kept on life-support until Monday night so her organs could be donated.
+A GoFundMe for her medical expenses had raised more than $29,000 as of Monday afternoon.

 In his final hours alongside his daughter, Avila said Rosalie was an "excellent student" who dreamed of becoming a lawyer and a writer.
 The eighth-grader loved dancing, camping, and going to the amusement park, and watched shows like "Stranger Things" and "The Walking Dead" so many times, she could recite the lines by heart, he added.